Medicare Enrollment

 If you are enrolled in Medicare, and you are not sure what type of Medicare you have, take a look at your Medicare card.
 Call the phone number located on the card to speak with a Medicare representative, who can tell you exactly what type of Medicare you have and what services you are eligible for.
 If you can’t find your card, just dial (800) 633-4227.

 Medicare provides coverage to those with pre-existing conditions, and Part A is free for many participants over the age of 65.
 In order to be eligible for “premium-free” Part A coverage, you or your spouse must have paid FICA taxes for 40 quarters (10 years) or more.
-For those who have not worked enough to qualify for the coverage, there’s a monthly premium for Medicare Part A. In 2023 and 2024, the monthly cost for Medicare Part A coverage is $278 for individuals who paid FICA taxes for 30-39 quarters.
-Those who paid taxes for less than 29 quarters will pay $506 per month ($505 in 2024).
+For those who have not worked enough to qualify for the coverage, there’s a monthly premium for Medicare Part A. In 2024, the monthly cost for Medicare Part A coverage is $278 for individuals who paid FICA taxes for 30-39 quarters.
+It increases to $285 in 2025.
+Those who paid taxes for less than 29 quarters will pay $505 per month in 2024 ($518 in 2025).
 Anyone who is nearing 30 or 39 quarters of FICA tax payments should continue working until they break the threshold.
 The savings will be well worth the extra time and effort spent in the workplace.

 Those who decide to accept Social Security payments before turning 65 will be automatically enrolled in Medicare Parts A and B. These people will be mailed a Medicare card a three months before turning 65.
 Since Part B requires a premium, enrollment can be refused.
 Those who haven’t accepted Social Security payments by 65 should proactively enroll in Medicare Parts A and B three months before turning 65.
 Individuals who fail to sign up for Medicare before turning 65 will likely have coverage delayed and might even have to pay late enrollment fees.
 You should also enroll in Part D before turning 65 unless you have coverage for prescription drugs from another affordable source.